Databases And Persistence / Deploy Databases On Northflank /

 You can then use the connection details to access your PostgreSQL deployment in your local development environment.

 To access your PostgreSQL database externally, ensure deploy with TLS and publicly accessible are enabled on the settings page under networking.
-The connection strings will be updated with the new configuration.
+External connection strings will appear in the addon's connection details page, and the host will now resolve externally.

 A maximum of 100 concurrent connections are allowed on a PostgreSQL addon.